Butuan Bay

 Butuan Bay is a bay and extension of the Bohol Sea or Mindanao Sea, in the northeast section of Mindanao in the Philippines.
 Its main river source is the Agusan River, which empties into the bay at the coastal city of Butuan.
 Butuan Bay is completely contained with the Agusan del Norte province.

 Ports of Butuan Bay

 Butuan Bay has only two major ports, the Port of Nasipit in Nasipit and the Port of Masao a.k.a.
 Masao River Port in Butuan.
 The Port of Masao is Butuan's seaport, and it was built to avoid having the city depend on the Port of Nasipit, which is the larger of the two ports.
-The Port of Nasipit is a major "hub" for the various ferries & shipping going to Butuan Bay and here are several major shipping & ferry lines serving the Manila and Cebu routes, which are: 2GO, Carlos A. Gothong Shipping Lines, Philippine Span Asia Carrier Corporation a.k.a.
-Sulpicio Lines, Cokaliong Shipping Lines and Trans-Asia Shipping Lines.
+The Port of Nasipit is a major "hub" for the various ferries & shipping going to Butuan Bay and here are several major shipping & ferry lines serving the Manila and Cebu routes, which are: 2GO Travel, Cokaliong Shipping Lines and Trans-Asia Shipping Lines.
 The distance between the two ports is 27.1 kilometers [16.84 miles].